CENTRIC-WP4/DCI-Learning/README.md

 Under various system models, the DCI messages should follow different patterns.
 E.g., introducing a different channel model and traffic model would return DCI messages with different distributions.
-There are multiple fields in a DCI message that can be added to the repository, e.g., introducing a closed-loop power control command is included in a DCI message
+There are multiple fields in a DCI message that can be added to the repository, e.g., introducing a closed-loop power control command.
 2. **Implementing new solutions**:
 Lossless data compression is an on-going research topic.
-In particular, with the assistance of machine learning, the distribution of source data symbols might be better estimated to achieve a higher compression ratio
+In particular, with the assistance of machine learning, the distribution of source data symbols might be better estimated to achieve a higher compression ratio.

 ## References
 * [5G-NR Polar Coding](https://github.com/vodafone-chair/5g-nr-polar/tree/master)